-Rollot is a French cow's milk semi-soft cheese made in a commune by the same name in the Somme department in Picardie in northern France.
+Rollot is a cow's milk semi-soft cheese made in a commune by the same name in the Somme department in Picardie in northern France.
 It is a washed rind cheese, strong and spicy like Maroilles with a light yellow rind.
 The cheese is characterized by a distinct, salty flavour with a lingering bitterness.
-Its yeasty, slightly fruity aroma reminds of Romadur.
+Its yeasty, slightly fruity aroma reminds us of Romadur.
 Its rough, sticky red smeared rind reveals a firm, but tender, interior.
-Rollot is usually produced in disc or heart shaped form.
-The maturation takes 2–7 months depending on size and the fat content.
+Rollot is usually produced in disc or heart-shaped form.
+The maturation takes around 2–7 months depending on size and the fat content.

 This cheese tastes delicious with a glass of white wine.